Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Adaptive Inference

 \section{Adaptive Inference}

-This section presents several results on data-driven test statistics.
-We see that our test is able to adapt to the unknown smoothness $p>0$ of the Sobolev ellipsoid $\mathcal H$.
-Subsection \ref{sec:adapt:hyp:test} establishes the rate optimality of our adaptive test for simple null hypotheses.
-Subsection \ref{subsec:unknown:null} extends this result to testing for composite null problems.
-Subsection \ref{subsec:CS} proposes data-driven confidence sets by inverting the adaptive test under imposed restrictions on the NPIV function.
+This section establishes theoretical properties of our test $\widehat {\mathtt{T}}_{n}$ defined in \eqref{def:test:unknown}.
+We show that it adapts to the unknown smoothness $p>0$ of the functions in $\mathcal H$.
+Section~\ref{sec:adapt:hyp:test} establishes the rate optimality of our test for simple null hypotheses.
+Section~\ref{subsec:unknown:null} extends this result to testing for composite null problems.
+Section~\ref{subsec:CS} proposes $L^{2}$ confidence sets by inverting the adaptive test under imposed restrictions on the NPIV function.